prusnak/rusnak.io/_posts/2016-01-14-lets-build-a-freedom-node.md

 yum install tor bitcoin-server golang
 {% endhighlight %}

+(If you want to use Bitcoin XT instead of Bitcoin Core just use `bitcoinxt-server` package instead of `bitcoin-server` in the line above.)

 * Edit the Tor configuration file `/etc/tor/torrc` and uncomment the following lines (the first line opens the relay port, the second one disables the exit node):

 {% highlight bash %}